 A continuation of PSYN 616, Statistics and Research I. How to conduct experiments, interpret obtained results, and refine the succeeding design and procedures is further discussed.
 Students will collect and analyze data as well as interpret and critique the outcome.
-At the end of the course the student will have completed the research project that was proposed in PSYN/SCPY 616.
+At the end of the course the student will present orally and in written form the completed the research project that was proposed in PSYN/SCPY 616.
 3 credits.